romaonthego/RETableViewManager/README.md

 ### Interface Builder Support

 Interface builder cells are supported out of the box, no special set up needed.
-Cells and items are being automatically registered, e.g.
+Cells and items are being automatically registered like any other custom cell in `RETableViewManager`:

 ```objective-c
 _manager[@"XIBTestItem"] = @"XIBTestCell";
 ```

-Here `XIBTestItem` would be your cell identifier and you should have the `XIBTestCell.xib` file in your bundle.
+Here `XIBTestItem` would be your cell identifier and you should have the `XIBTestCell.xib` fileg in your bundle.
 That's it.

 ### Styling